dokku/dokku-memcached/README.md

-memcached:clone <name> <new-name>  NOT IMPLEMENTED memcached:connect <name>           Connect via telnet to a memcached service memcached:create <name>            Create a memcached service with environment variables memcached:destroy <name>           Delete the service and stop its container if there are no links left memcached:enter <name> [command]   Enter or run a command in a running memcached service container memcached:export <name> > <file>   NOT IMPLEMENTED memcached:expose <name> [port]     Expose a memcached service on custom port if provided (random port otherwise)
+memcached:clone <name> <new-name>  NOT IMPLEMENTED memcached:connect <name>           Connect via telnet to a memcached service memcached:create <name>            Create a memcached service with environment variables memcached:destroy <name>           Delete the service, delete the data and stop its container if there are no links left memcached:enter <name> [command]   Enter or run a command in a running memcached service container memcached:export <name> > <file>   NOT IMPLEMENTED memcached:expose <name> [port]     Expose a memcached service on custom port if provided (random port otherwise)